Navratri Sale: Get Upto 30% OFF on Live Training! Offer Ending in

 }

-Are they equal?
+Are the two students equal?
 True

 16. Top-Level Statements

-Introduced in C# 9.0 it allows you to write simpler C# programs by omitting the traditional Main method and placing the program logic directly at the top level of the file.
+Introduced in C# 9.0, it allows you to write simpler C# programs by omitting the traditional Main method and placing the program logic directly at the top level of the file.
 It simplifies the structure of simple programs by reducing boilerplate code.

 using System;